sinbaddoraji/sinbaddoraji/README.md

  - <b>React (Typescript):</b>

     - <a href="https://github.com/sinbaddoraji/text-tools">Text Tools</a>: A web app with a collection of tools for manipulating text

+    - <a href="https://github.com/sinbaddoraji/cuvira">Cuvira</a>: A CV and cover letter generator

  - <b>Javascript (No framework):</b>